intel/cri-resource-manager/devel/_sources/docs/policy/rdt.md.txt

    specifies container-specific assignment, taking preference over possible pod-level annotation (above)

-With pod annoations it is possible to specify RDT classes other than Guaranteed, Burstable or Besteffort.
+With pod annotations it is possible to specify RDT classes other than Guaranteed, Burstable or Besteffort.

 The default assignment could also be overridden by a policy but currently none